zencd/suspender/README.md

 - implement themes
 - sync settings between different systems

-## todo p3

-- minimize permissions
-- iframed.html: minimize template
-- iframed.html: inline CSS to work smoothly even without the extension
-- minimize screenshot size when pixel ratio is 2+
-- make extension icons
-- iframed: substitute favicon (a data uri version probably)
-- the data uri page: use a pale favicon to distinct suspended tabs easier
-- try detect scrollbar presence and cut it off, or take screenshot without it initially
-- when user unfreezes a tab make sure the content is still there, and warn maybe

 ## bugs

 - cannot be suspended: gmail - it only refreshes
 - cannot be suspended: https://www.vinyl-digital.com/index.php?lang=0&&redirected=1
 + disable RMB click on screenshots (iframed.html)
-- retina: switch from background image to IMG to be able to transform scale(0.5, 0.5)

 ## refs